ralph-mcardell/dibase-blog-sharedimmutable-exclusivesetup/README.txt

     http://gcc.gnu.org/wiki/Atomic/GCCMM

-and in fact allows unit tests around atomic and memory order load/store operations to pass on the Raspberry Pi which the g++ 4.6.3 default compiler and C++ standard library did not.
+Further, unit tests around atomic and memory order load/store operations pass on the Raspberry Pi when built using g++ 4.7 that failed when built using the g++ 4.6.3 default compiler and C++ standard library.

 Use: